mthebert/express-node-mongodb/README.md

 A simple Express-Node API with a bunch of verbs to the book noun, tests, linting, Mongoose ORM

 - runs on port 4000
-- routes are /api/books
+- routes are /api/v1/books
-- /api/books/:id
+- /api/v1/books/:id

+Swagger Docs - some simple swagger documenation

 tests are using mocha, sinon, and supertest (integration tests)